 Statue of Liberty and Ellis Island

 Ferries to the Statue of Liberty leave from Battery Park.
-The first departure is at 8:30 am and I recommend opting for that – just make sure to arrive a bit early as there often is a line to get on board.
+The first departure is at 8:30 am and I recommend opting for the earliest departure – just make sure to arrive a bit early as there often is a line to get on board.

-The tour starts with a ferry ride, from where you get to see the Statue of Liberty and Manhattan.
+From the ferry, you will get to see the Statue of Liberty and Manhattan.
 Once you get to the site, you can go to the Pedestal to visit the museum.
 If you want to visit the crown you need specific tickets.
-The tour then continues to Ellis Island.

-You need to book the tour in advance.
-The best options are this Statue of Liberty and Ellis Island early access tour and this Early Access Statue of Liberty Tour with Statue Pedestal Access & Ellis Island Tour.
-Tours last around 4 hours and include a visit of the Pedestal and the museum, but not the crown – for which you need a separate ticket.
+I also recommend booking any guided visit well in advance.
+The best option is this Statue of Liberty and Ellis Island early access tour – is lasts around 4 hours and includes a visit of the Pedestal and the museum, but not the crown – for which you need a separate ticket.